We're going to be talking about, we're going to be talking about Julian Assange.

 Right.

-And, you know, I consider myself a very educated and informed member of the public prior to enlisting the military and deploying to Iraq in 2010.
+So what I think it boiled down to was this incredible discrepancy, this like cognitive dissonance that I had between what the public was, I consider myself a very educated and informed member of the public prior to enlisting the military and deploying to Iraq in 2010.

-But there was this discrepancy between what we had access to in the public versus what I actually finally saw on the ground and what we as you know a collective were really sort of seeing on the ground and experiencing every single day.
+But there was this discrepancy between what we had access to in the public versus what I actually finally saw on the ground and what we as a collective were really sort of seeing on the ground and experiencing every single day.

-One of the things that seemed to motivate your action, you write in the book that quote, we, the occupying military force didn't actually give a F about the Iraqi people.
+One of the things that seemed to motivate your action, you write in the book that, quote, we, the occupying military force, didn't actually give a F about the Iraqi people.

-I have to say that's a pretty sweeping thing to say about thousands of service members.
+I have to say, that's a pretty sweeping thing to say about thousands of service members.

 I know men and women who served in Iraq who absolutely cared about the Iraqi people.

-Now I don't know of any who have actually been harmed.
+Now, I don't know of any who have actually been harmed.

 Right.

-Um but did that not worry you at all?
+But did that not worry you at all?

 This actually got fleshed out through the court-martial process.

-We uh we we we gathered, we were obviously given discovery and evidence, and um, those statements were made in 2010 and 2011.
+And those statements were made in 2010 and 2011.

-There are a lot of traumatizing experiences that you write about from your childhood, from the military, from your prison uh time.
+There are a lot of traumatizing experiences that you write about from your childhood, from the military, from your prison time.

-Uh last month, as you may know, in a confidential survey, some 36,000 service members said they had been victims of sexual assault.
+Last month, as you may know, in a confidential survey, some 36,000 service members said they had been victims of sexual assault.

-Reports are up 13% last year.
+Reports were up 13% last year.

 That's just what's being reported, of course.